-- 3.2.4 Number of countries with an official commission that selects, according to the best available evidence, and operating without conflicts of interest, NCD prevention and/or treatment and/or palliative care medicines and technologies for inclusion in/exclusion from public sector services.
-(Baseline is 6; target 2019 is 13; target 2025 is 17) - 3.2.5 Number of countries with a plan in place, as appropriate, to increase access to affordable treatment options for patients affected by CKD, particularly end stage renal disease.
+(Baseline is 0; target 2019 is 8; target for 2025 is 15) - 3.2.3 Number of countries utilizing the PAHO Strategic Fund and Revolving Fund and/or other cost-saving mechanisms to procure essential medicines and health technologies relevant to prevention, control and palliation for the four leading NCDs e.g., chemotherapy drugs, palliation medications, insulin, dialysis and hemodialysis, and hepatitis B and human papilloma virus (HPV) vaccines and medications for the treatment of hypertension and diabetes.
+(Baseline is 0; target 2019 is 5; target 2025 is 8) - 3.2.4 Number of countries with an official commission that selects, according to the best available evidence, and operating without conflicts of interest, NCD prevention and/or treatment and/or palliative care medicines and technologies for inclusion in/exclusion from public sector services.
+(Baseline is 5; target 2019 is 12; target 2025 is16) - 3.2.5 Number of countries with a plan in place, as appropriate, to increase access to affordable treatment options for patients affected by CKD, particularly end stage renal disease. - (Baseline is 0; target 2019 is 4; target 2025 is 6)

-Specific Objective 3.3: Implement effective, evidence-based and cost-effective interventions for treatment and control of CVDs, hypertension, diabetes, cancers, and chronic respiratory diseases.
+Specific Objective 3.3: Implement cost-effective, evidence-based interventions for treatment and control of CVDs, hypertension, diabetes, and cancers.

-- 3.3.1 Number of countries that by 2019 achieve the level set for raised blood glucose/ diabetes from the national baseline to the level set for interim reporting to WHO Global Monitoring Framework, and contribute to the 2025 global target to halt the rise in diabetes assessed by age-standardized prevalence of raised blood glucose/diabetes among adults aged 18+ years (defined as fasting plasma glucose value ≥7.0 mmol/L (126 mg/dl) or on medication for raised blood glucose).
-(Baseline is 1; target 2019 is 6; target 2025 is 11) - 3.3.2 Number of countries that by 2019 achieve the level set for adult obesity, from the national baseline to the level set, for interim reporting to WHO Global Monitoring Framework and contribute to the 2025 global target to halt the rise of adult obesity assessed through age-standardized prevalence of overweight and obesity in persons aged 18+ years (defined as BMI ≥25 kg/m2 for overweight or ≥30 kg/m2 for obesity).
-(Baseline is 0; target 2019 is 5; target 2025 is 10)
+3.3.1 Number of countries that by 2019 achieve the level set for raised blood glucose/diabetes from the national baseline to the level set for interim reporting to WHO Global Monitoring Framework, and contribute to the 2025 global target of a halt in prevalence of raised blood glucose/diabetes assessed by age-standardized prevalence of raised blood glucose/diabetes among adults aged 18+ years (defined as fasting plasma glucose value ≥7.0 mmol/L (126 mg/dl) or on medication for raised blood glucose).

+3.3.2 Number of countries that by 2019 achieve the level set for adult obesity, from the national baseline to the level set, for interim reporting to WHO Global Monitoring Framework and contribute to the 2025 global target of a halt in prevalence of adult obesity assessed through age-standardized prevalence of overweight and obesity in persons aged 18+ years (defined as BMI \geq 25 kg/m2 for overweight or \geq 30 kg/m2 for obesity).